SupennD/Shared_Calendar/README.md

 - **Home**: Login/Register and navigate to Calendar or Groups
 - **Calendar**: View and manage events for the groups you’ve joined
 - **Groups**: Join, create, or manage groups

-## License
-This project is open-source.
-Feel free to contribute or modify it as needed.